 God's miracles do not begin and end with the resurrection itself.

 And the one thing these people and their theories have in common is that they refuse to accept the supernatural and continue to search for a natural reason.
-But there are no natural, coincidental occurrences surrounding the resurrection of Christ.
+But there are no natural, coincidental occurrences surrounding the resurrection of the Christ.
 God's hand was evident through it all.
 God's miracles do not begin and end with the resurrection itself.

 There are several more supernatural events that happened from the death of Jesus through the days following His resurrection.
-Over the next couple days, we will take a look at what the Bible says happened during that time.
+Over the next couple days, we will look at what the Bible says happened during that time.